jding490/running-heartrate-analysis/README.md

 To predict `Heartrate`, I will use a linear regression baseline model with only `Distance` and `Elevation Gain` as input features in `sklearn`.
 Higher distance and elevation gain should both be correlated with higher heartrate, as they both represent a large change in overall position.
 Heartrate, distance, and elevation gain are all numerical features, and they will make a good starting point for improving my final model.
 The model will have no hyperparameter tuning or feature engineering.

 ### Results and Analysis
-The resulting MSE was 210.455.
+The resulting MSE of the test set was 260.467.
 For a 5 mile run with 200 ft of elevation gain, the predicted heartrate comes out to be 159 bpm, which seems a bit low, as the median heartrate of my past runs between 4 and 6 miles is 164 bpm.
-This performance is not too good, but it should improve as more features are added and hyperparameters are tuned
+This performance is not too good, but it should improve as more features are added and the hyperparameters are tuned.

 <iframe
 src="assets/baseline.html"